Stress in the Workplace

 The previous agency I worked at was more cutthroat and backstabbing, but now it’s more of a family because when we are all under pressure we all help one and other.

 Let’s talk about plans for the future!
-Are you looking to move up within this job?
-What are your hopes?

 It’s difficult because at the moment I am very happy at the agency I work in.
 I like the people and my job.